lRomul/argus-freesound/README.md

 ```

 ### Augmentations
-Several augmentations was applied on spectrograms while training.
-Part of code from [transforms.py](src/transforms.py) with comments:
+Several augmentations were applied on spectrograms during the training stage.
+The part of [transforms.py](src/transforms.py) lists augmentation techniques:

 ```
 size = 256